Skip to content

 Donate

-THE ROSELINE FOUNDATION is a registered charity (no. 1192886) working in children & youth in London · NE2 1TJ.
+The Roseline Foundation is a registered charity (no. 1192886) working in health in Newcastle · NE2 1TJ.
 Its latest Charity Commission filing directs 84% of spending to charitable activities, holding roughly 499 months of reserves, though its recent accounts were filed late.
-Income has been growing over recent years.
+Reported income changed sharply in 2022 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: THE ROSELINE FOUNDATION scores 52 out of 100 (1 star).
+In short: THE ROSELINE FOUNDATION scores 48 out of 100 (2 stars).
 84% average program spend (3-year average).
 Review the pillar breakdown below.

-THE ROSELINE FOUNDATION has a Clarity Score of 52 out of 100 on CharityCompare (1 stars, Poor).
+The Roseline Foundation has a Clarity Score of 48 out of 100 on CharityCompare (2 stars, Poor).
 Charity Commission registration number 1192886.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £12m, with 84% of expenditure on charitable activities.
+Primary cause area: Health.
+Latest accounts year 2024: total income £1.3m, with 84% of expenditure on charitable activities.
 Accounts filing: late.
 Reserves: approximately 499 months of operating costs.
 2 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .